-- Current State of Capital Investments: N/A

-- Factors Impacting Capital Investments: N/A

-- Capital Investments Alignment: N/A
+- Current State of Capital Investments: Not applicable. - Factors Impacting Capital Investments: Not applicable. - Capital Investments Alignment: Not applicable.

 Agency Goals

 Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth.